 IU has opened its Europe Global Gateway Office in Berlin with which the department maintains strong connections.

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with Germanic Studies faculty, your academic advisor, and through the Office of Overseas Study.

 Becoming a member of a student group is a good way to make connections between your coursework and co-curricular activities.